Introduction

 What Applications Benefit Most from Bamboo’s Superior Tensile Strength?

-In practical applications, bamboo can effectively be used for:
+In practical applications, bamboo is excellent for:

-- Building adaptable frameworks for temporary structures
+- Creating adaptable frameworks for temporary structures

 - Designing eco-friendly and resilient outdoor furniture